Weight Loss Calculator

 The first of these is the energy balance principle: the process of reducing body weight requires from us to expend more energy than we receive from food and beverages.
 If we fail to do so, the excess energy which cannot be disposed of is stored for future use, mostly as adipose tissue and fats.
 Thus, our first goal is to have a negative energy balance, an energy deficit between what we consume and what we expend.

 This can happen in one of two ways: either reducing the amount of calories we eat, or by increasing the amount of physical activity.
-We can reduce the number of calories by simply eating less mass, or we can change our dietary macronutrient balance in order to consume less fats (high energy density) and more carbs and proteins.
-Since there is a sort of an upper limit to the amount of proteins we can eat in choosing the second option we often reduce fats and increase carbohydrates.
+One can reduce the number of calories by simply eating less mass, or one can change their dietary macronutrient balance in order to consume less fats (high energy density) and more carbs and proteins inducing a calorie deficit this way.
+Since there is a sort of an upper limit to the amount of proteins one can eat in choosing the second option one often reduces fats and increase carbohydrates.
 There are low-carb diets such as Keto which shift the balance the other way.
 Evidence points to this leading to losing less fats when dieting, even though one loses more weight overall, which is not good since fats are what is hard to get rid of and which is, at the same time, most beneficial to get rid of, so it appears that reducing fat intake and thus the overall caloric intake is the preferred way, in general.

 How to take your measurements